HighSkyDAO/axie-ronin-bot/README.md

 ### Manual

-You can do without Docker and install the required dependencies manually:
+You can run this bot without Docker and install the required dependencies manually:

 ```
 sudo apt install -y python3-pip